Roads in Kazakhstan

 The general structure of a dual carriageway in Kazakhstan.

 A list of roads in Kazakhstan.

 Systems

 current system

-On 30 October 2024, a ministerial order by the government of Kazakhstan overhauled and changed the road nubmering system of the country for all classifications.
-The previous classification and number of "highways of international" and "republican" significance (M, A, and P) was abolished and a new system introduced.
+On 30 October 2024, a ministerial order by the government of Kazakhstan overhauled and changed the road numbering system of the country for all classifications.
+The previous classification and number of "highways of international" and "republican" significance (M, A, and P) were abolished and a new system was introduced.

 The new system consists of two categories: